kanebows/kanebows/README.md

-## Attacker: On the Web And On the Play!
+## Attacker: Fighter: On the Web And On the Ring!